Emergent Spin Supersolids in Frustrated Quantum Materials: Spin supersolids in spin-1 triangular antiferromagnets

 \subsection{Spin excitations}

-Dynamical probes provide valuable insights into the nature of various phases.
+Dynamical probes can provide valuable insights into the nature of various states.
 In contrast to spin supersolids realized in triangular-lattice compounds with the effective spin-$\frac{1}{2}$ moments, both the NSS and FQ phases in the spin-1 system exhibit narrow low-energy excitation modes, as revealed by INS measurements~\cite{sheng2025possible,huang2025universal}.
-These low-energy modes show vanishing intensity upon approaching the $\Gamma $ point, while remaining clearly visible at other high-symmetry points, such as the $K$ points of the Brillouin zone.
-Numerical calculations based on iPEPS and exact diagonalization of the spin-1 Hamiltonian in Eq.~(\ref{eq_H_spin_one}) yield excitation spectra in good agreement with the INS data, indicating that these low-energy modes are closely associated with the ferroquadrupolar order present in both the NSS and FQ phases~\cite{sheng2025possible}.
+These low-energy modes show vanishing intensity upon approaching the $\Gamma $ point, while remaining clearly visible at other high-symmetry points, such as the $K$ points in the Brillouin zone.
+Numerical calculations based on iPEPS and exact diagonalization of the spin-1 Hamiltonian in Equation~(\ref{eq_H_spin_one}) yield excitation spectra in good agreement with the INS data, as shown in Figure~\ref{Fig_4_spin_1}c, indicating that these low-energy modes are closely associated with the NSS and FQ phases that show a ferroquadrupolar order~\cite{sheng2025possible}.
 Further theoretical analysis in the zero-field limit, based on an expansion in $J_{xy}/D_{z}$ and a projection of the spin-1 Hamiltonian onto an effective two-level system, reveals gapless modes that originate from the ferroquadrupolar order of the original model~\cite{sheng2025bose,sheng2025possible}.
-The gapless excitations at the $K$ points are observed in high-resolution INS experiments for both the NSS and FQ states, which may be interpreted as Goldstone modes associated with the spontaneous breaking of spin U(1) symmetry~\cite{huang2025universal}.
+The low-energy excitations below the single magnon mode at the $K$ points have been observed in high-resolution INS experiments for both the NSS and FQ states, which may be connected to the Goldstone modes associated with the spontaneous breaking of spin U(1) symmetry~\cite{huang2025universal}.